-The bank is subject to direct tax in Lesotho.
+The bank is subject to direct and indirect tax in Lesotho.
 There may be transactions and calculations for which the ultimate tax determination has an element of uncertainty during the ordinary course of business.
+The Bank recognises provisions based on objective estimates of the amount initially recorded, where the final tax determination/ tax base is different from these amounts such differences will impact the income tax and deferred tax in the period in which such determination is made.
+Deferred tax assets are reviewed at each reporting date, the impact of which is reported to the statement of comprehensive income.
 In determining whether an interpretation and/or application of the various tax rules may result in a dispute of which the outcome may not be favourable to the bank, the bank seeks, where relevant, expert advice to determine whether the unfavourable outcome is probable or possible.
 Where payment is determined to be possible but not probable the tax exposure is disclosed as a contingent liability.
-The bank recognises liabilities based an objective estimates of the amount of contingent liability.
-The bank recognises liabilities based on objective estimates of the amount of tax that may be due.
-Where the final tax determination is different from the amounts that were initially recorded, the difference will impact the income tax and deferred income tax provisions in the period in which such determination is made.

-Company Registration Number: I2008/729;
+First National Bank of Lesotho Limited Company Registration Number: I2008/729;